 After sanding, apply three coats of high gloss anti fungus polyurethane with a light sand in between coats.
-Ensure that the surface is cleaned of any dust or pollutants which may be deposited between coats.
+Ensure that the surface is cleaned of any dust or pollutants between coats.

 Interior Maintenance

 The solid timber interior of a Lockwood home requires very little maintenance and offers a timeless look without requiring frequent painting or interior decorating.
 However it is important to keep your home clean and ventilated to avoid dampness and mould.